 They have their own take on things.
 They have a voice.
 They have an opinion.

-This is what makes them distinguishable from the masses and what gives them their swagger.
+This makes them distinguishable from the masses and gives them their swagger.

 What they aren’t is vanilla or lukewarm on topics.

 With hundreds of thousands of blogs and social posts happening each minute, there’s an immense amount of noise on the Internet.

 In order to rise above it, you need to be an independent thinker.